 In 1978, Congress enacted the Pregnancy Discrimination Act, 92 Stat.
 2076, which added new language to Title VII’s definitions subsection.
 The first clause of the 1978 Act specifies that Title VII’s “ter[m] ‘because of sex’ ... include[s] ... because of or on the basis of pregnancy, childbirth, or related medical conditions.” § 2000e(k).
 The second clause says that “women affected by pregnancy, childbirth, or related medical conditions shall be treated the same for all employment-related purposes ... as other persons not so affected but similar in their ability or inability to work....”
 Ibid.

 Young v.
-United Parcel Serv., Inc., 135 S. Ct.
-1338, 1344-45 (2015); see also id. at 1353-55 (explaining how the McDonnell Douglas proof framework applies to a claim “that the denial of an accommodation constituted disparate treatment under the Pregnancy Discrimination Act’s second clause”).
+United Parcel Serv., Inc., 575 U.S. 206, 212 (2015); see also id. at 1353-55 (explaining how the McDonnell Douglas proof framework applies to a claim “that the denial of an accommodation constituted disparate treatment under the Pregnancy Discrimination Act’s second clause”).

-The Third Circuit expanded on this in a case claiming discrimination on the basis of pregnancy.
-The Court read the plaintiff as making two claims, one of sex discrimination because of pregnancy under the first clause under which plaintiff must prove that she suffered an adverse employment action because of her pregnancy.
-Second, and looking to the second clause, she claimed that the Board failed to accommodate her while it accommodated other employees similar in their inability to work.
-As for that claim, failure to equally accommodate was the violation, Peifer v.
+The Court of Appeals expanded on this in a case claiming discrimination on the basis of pregnancy.
+Peifer v.
 Pennsylvania, 106 F.4th 270, 276 (3d Cir.
-2024), and plaintiff need not prove she was never accommodated equally.
-Rather, because pregnancy was temporary, it sufficed that accommodation by light-duty work was denied for two months: otherwise since “employers could deny pregnant workers accommodation for a period of months but escape liability by eventually relenting, the statute would offer very little protection.”
+2024).
+The court read the plaintiff as making two claims.
+The first claim was one of sex discrimination because of pregnancy under the first clause under which plaintiff must prove that she suffered an adverse employment action because of her pregnancy.
+The second claim rested on the second clause of the Pregnancy Discrimination Act, asserting that her employer failed to accommodate her while it accommodated other employees similar in their inability to work.
+On the failure to accommodate claim, the Court of Appeals held that and plaintiff need not prove she was never accommodated equally.
+Rather, because pregnancy is temporary, it sufficed that accommodation by light-duty work was denied for two months.
+Otherwise, “employers could deny pregnant workers accommodation for a period of months but escape liability by eventually relenting, the statute would offer very little protection.”
 Id. at 278-79.

 Note that Peifer arose before the enactment of the Pregnant Workers Fairness Act as part of Consolidated Appropriations Act, 2023, codified at 42 U.S.C. §§ 2000gg to 2000gg-6 (2024), which requires employers to provide reasonable accommodations to qualified workers short of an undue hardship.
 Presumably, future pregnancy accommodation cases will look to that statute for governing law.